Rwanda: Leaders Sign Imihigo Today

+The signing of the 2018/19 Imihigo will be combined with the presentation of an appraisal report from last year's performance contracts.

-Local and central government leaders will todays sign new performance contracts, best known as Imihigo, with the Head of State.
+Local and central government leaders will today sign new performance contracts, best known as Imihigo, with the Head of State.

 The signing of the 2018/19 performance contracts will be combined with the presentation of an appraisal report from last year's performance contracts.